National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/DeploymentLocal.md

 ./fk send --topic RDF <path-to>/secure-agent-graph/sag-docker/Test/data1.trig ./fk dump --topic RDF
 ```
-show should show the data is in Kafka
+show should the data is in Kafka

 Also, the secure-agent-graph app should have picked up the message and the log files show ```Initial sync : Offset = 0```.